Sort-Care/joemacs/README.md

 ## Installation
 ### Cautions and Prerequisites
+- First, you gonna need an [Emacs](http://www.gnu.org/software/emacs/emacs.html), or there is [another way](https://emacsformacosx.com) to install it for Mac users.
-- Your Emacs Version HAS TO be NO LOWER THAN 24.4, for there are many usages of 'with-eval-after-load'.
-However, if you still want to use it in some early version of emacs, make sure that you get rid of all 'with-eval-after-load', replacing them with (require 'package-name) instead.
-All files containing 'with-eval-after-load' will be given in Appendix.
+- Your Emacs Version must be NO LOWER THAN 24.4, for there are many uses of 'with-eval-after-load'.
+However, if you are so determined to use it with some early versions of emacs, make sure that you get rid of all 'with-eval-after-load' functions, and replace them with (require 'package-name).
+All files containing 'with-eval-after-load' and examples to replace them will be given in [Appendix](#appendix).

-- If you are using Windows, probably the neotree package functions would not work right.
+- If you are using Windows, probably the [neotree](https://github.com/jaypei/emacs-neotree) package could not work right.
-- Do customize the codes in init-org.el before you use org-agenda and org-capture
+- Do customize the codes in init-org.el before you use org-agenda and org-capture functions.

 ### Quick Install with Git
 ```